 The Wizarding World of Harry Potter opens at Universal’s Islands of Adventure in Florida.
 Reaching a level of detail previously unseen at a theme park, the land caused Islands of Adventure to see an increase in attendance of two million people in its first year of operation.

 The COVID-19 pandemic affects nearly every amusement park across the globe, with many remaining closed or operating at a limited capacity in 2020.
 Estimated losses for US theme parks reach $18 billion.
-Recovery from the pandemic is ongoing in the early 2020s
+Recovery from the pandemic remains ongoing in the early 2020s.

 Today the amusement park industry stretches across the globe.
 Several companies are global scale operators with facilities stretching across many countries, as China has been the fastest-growing market for theme parks since the 2010s.
 As technology continues to advance, visitors continue to receive unprecedented new thrills that promise to reach new heights with the construction of new parks and attractions, including Universal’s Epic Universe, scheduled to open in 2025.